55 Plus and Active Adult Communities in Venice and Englewood

-The community rules are pretty straightforward: To be considered a 55plus community, or "housing for older persons," the housing must be intended and operated for occupancy by persons 55 years of age or older.
+The community rules are pretty straightforward: To be considered a 55plus community, or "housing for older persons," the housing must be intended and operated for occupancy by persons 55 years or older.
 According to federal law (HOPA), which governs all age-restricted communities in Florida, 80% of all occupied units must have at least one resident who fits into the age group mentioned above.

-There are always more Rules
+There are always more Regulations.

 What about the 80/20 Rule?

 Does this mean that much younger residents can occupy the other 20% of the units?
 HOPA is not clear about that.
-The 80% occupancy rate of 55+ residents is a fact, while the remaining 20% are a grey area.
+The 80% occupancy rate of 55+ residents is a fact, while the remaining 20% is a grey area.
 Under 55 residents may occupy the remaining 20 % of the units without the community losing all the exemptions.

 55+ Communities can establish their own Set of Rules

 However, the community can establish policies and restrictions on that 20% bracket.
-The community may require that 100% of the units be occupied by at least one 55 years of age or older.
+The community may require that 100% of the units be occupied by at least one 55 or older.
 The community can go even one step further by requiring that all units are occupied by at least one person 60 years of age and older.

 Why was the 80/20 Rule established in the First Place?

-The Act permitting 20 percent of the units to be occupied by persons under 55 is intended to prevent a housing facility/community from losing the exemption when the older occupant dies, and the younger spouse inherits the place.
+The Act permitting 20 percent of the units to be occupied by persons under 55 is intended to prevent a housing facility/community from losing the exemption when the older occupant dies and the younger spouse inherits the place.